 Our six-seat training contract is designed to provide you with the greatest breadth of experience possible as a trainee.
 While traditional training contracts normally include four six-month seats, ours includes six four-month placements.
 This ensures you gain the maximum exposure to our varied practice areas and experience a wide range of contentious and non-contentious work from across our main departments.

 As a trainee you will be given early responsibility balanced with truly open door support.
 From the beginning you will be learning from lawyers recognised as experts in their fields who are able to offer the advice and guidance you will need to develop into a trusted business adviser.

-The firm pays GDL and LPC fees for our future trainees to attend The University of Law.
-Maintenance grants of £7,000 are paid to LPC students, and £14,000 to students studying for both the GDL and LPC (£7,000 pa).
+From September 2021, the firm will be sponsoring our future trainees to complete the PGDL and the LLM Legal Practice course at the University of Law.
+Maintenance grants of £7,000 are paid to LLM students, and £14,000 to students studying for both the PGDL and LLM (£7,000 pa).

 - Dispute resolution

 - Corporate & Commercial